what is Classical Chinese Medicine?

 So the acupuncture channels can be viewed as 'roadmaps' of external, internal and constitutional aspects of our life.
 They reflect the physiology, pathology and the transformative aspects of earthly life.

-Everything in the known world systems is subject to change; implicit to this is movement.
+Everything in the known world system is subject to change; implicit to this is movement.
 Acupuncture channels convey movement.
 This movement of energy is termed Qi.

 In health there is smooth and purposeful flow of Qi through all the layers of our mind and body.
 This harmonious flow connects us to the myriad of interrelated processes within ourselves, our environment and other living beings.
 So from this viewpoint all illness represents a dysfunction in the physiology or movement of Qi, a disconnection and isolation from the flow of Life.